A Step-by-Step Guide to Filling Out the W-2 Form

 The lettered fields, located on the left-hand side of the W-2 form, provide basic identification for both the employer and the employee.

-An exception is the state ID number, which goes in a numerically labeled box at the bottom of the form, along with the other state and local tax information.
+One exception is that the state ID number goes in a numerically labeled box at the bottom of the form, along with the other state and local tax information.

 Field a: Employee’s Social Security Number